eosphoros-ai/website/docs/quickstart.md

 ---

 # Quickstart
-DB-GPT supports the installation and use of a variety of open source and closed source models.
+DB-GPT supports the installation and use of a variety of open source and closed models.
 Different models have different requirements for environment and resources.
 If localized model deployment is required, GPU resources are required for deployment.
 The API proxy model requires relatively few resources and can be deployed and started on a CPU machine.

 :::info note